Huffon/pytorch-transformer-kor-eng/README.md

 ### Requirements

 - Following libraries are fundamental to this repo.
-Since I used conda environment `requirements.txt` has much more dependent libraries.
-- If you encounters any dependency problem, just use following command
+- You should install PyTorch via official [Installation guide](https://pytorch.org/get-started/locally/).
-    - `pip install -r requirements.txt`
+- To use spaCy model which is used to tokenize english sentence, download English model by running `python -m spacy download en_core_web_sm`.

 ```
 en-core-web-sm==2.1.0